davehorner/cardinal/uxn-tal/README.md

 ## Warning

-A single click protocol handler that assembles and runs arbitrary code is considered a dangerous activity. uxntal protocol handler 0.1.18 and earlier had a shell exploit that could allow someone to craft a url/website which could run arbitrary code on your machine.
-This security concern has been addressed, in 0.2.0.
+A single click protocol handler that assembles and runs arbitrary code is a **dangerous activity**. uxntal protocol handler 0.1.18 and earlier had a shell exploit that could allow someone to craft a url/website which could run arbitrary code on your machine.
+This specific shell exploit concern has been addressed in 0.2.0 but similiar issues may develop or be uncovered.

+uxntal protocol is for recreational development and might represent a risk to your data if abused by others.
+Consider `--register` at the start of your activities and then `--unregister` when you are done;  or you can assume others aren't crafting uxntal urls to do bad things and enjoy the protocol.
+I hope it is used for good fun.

 This disclaimer is here to educate users on the security concerns involved, to request additional eyes for security, and to remind the user to apply upgrades as they become available so that any new security concerns found can be patched.

 ## cuxn Assembler Features